cggh/panoptes/documentation/importdata/importsettings/datatable_properties.rst

   *Block.* Specifies display html for specific values of this property.
 The html will replace this value when it is displayed.

 defaultWidth
-  *Value.* Sets the deafult column width in pixels.(only applies if *dataType* is ['Float', 'Double', 'Int8', 'Int16', 'Int32', 'Date']).
+  *Value.* Sets the default column width in pixels..

 showBar
   *Boolean.* Draws a bar in the background of the table, indicating the value.